selvaganesh19/selvaganesh19/README.md

-👋 Hi, I’m Selvaganesh Velayutham — a creative Front-End Developer passionate about designing elegant, responsive, and user-centric websites.
+👋 Hi, I’m Selvaganesh — a creative Front-End Developer passionate about designing elegant, responsive, and user-centric websites.

 💻 Currently learning AI & ML to blend intelligence with great design.